 Using Unrelenting Force on random people for amusement.

 It's mentioned that giants are peaceful beings who will leave you alone as long as you do the same; just keep your distance and don't bug their mammoths, and some in the wild will just look at you then continue on their way.
-However, alchemy levels up faster the stronger the potions you make are, and Giant's Toe is one of the most potent alchemy ingredients in the game.
-Furthermore, mammoths are some of the very few non-human creatures who yield Grand Souls for enchanting.
-You can figure out the rest yourself.
+However, giants have so many uses it's not even funny.
+Their toes are one of the most potent alchemy ingredients in the game, which allows you to level up alchemy extremely fast and sell the product for lots of gold.
+Their high health and decent damage make them superb for leveling up magic and weapon skills (damage them, heal them, repeat).
+Finally, their mammoths yield grand souls when Soul Trapped, and are one of the few non-human creatures that do so (the others are a lot harder to farm).
+Put simply, you'll be abusing them a lot after a while.

 Characters flagged as essential can't be killed.
 That means that you can just keep on hurting them as much as you want, so long as you're willing to pay the trivial forty septim penalty for assault.
 Nothing like announcing your arrival in Solitude by locating Erikur and setting him on fire.
 Again.